 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline: 1-800-426-4791 or visit the EPA Web site: www.epa.gov/safewater/dwhealth.

-Our board meetings are held at 6:00 p.m. on the first Wednesday and the third Tuesday of each month.
+Board meetings are held at 7:00 p.m. on the first and third Wednesday of each month.

 Este informe contiene información muy importante sobre su agua de beber.
 Tradúzcalo o hable con agulen que lo entienda bien.